uybinhphan/quiz-nghiep-vu/README.md

 - UI text and labels in Vietnamese
 - Error messages and instructions in Vietnamese
 - Date and time formats following Vietnamese conventions
 - Quiz categories reflect Vietnamese professional domains and specializations

+## Release Process

+This project uses [release-please](https://github.com/googleapis/release-please) for automated versioning and changelog generation.